 Behavior and Development Lab

 The Behavior and Development Lab (BDL) provides Seattle Children’s investigators with a dedicated, state-of-the-art research facility.
-The BDL is conveniently located at Seattle Children's Research Institute's Jack McDonald Building – 1900 9th Ave., Seattle, WA.
+The BDL is conveniently located at Seattle Children's Research Institute's Jack R. MacDonald Building at 1900 9th Ave. in Seattle.

 The Behavior and Development Lab includes with four exam rooms, eye tracking equipment and EEG equipment.
 Access to the BDL is controlled by a coded door.
 There is a separate waiting area with chairs and toys for the use of participants and their siblings and parents.